astrale-sharp/typstfmt/README.md

 if the info log isn't enough, run `DEBUG=true cargo test`. if you wish to pipe to a file run `NO_COLOR=true cargo test` you may also set the `NOLOG` env variable if you wish to disable logging entirely.

+#### Fmttest (COMING SOON)

+On the fmttest branch, you can see the skeleton of a program that will automate finding which range broke my typst file when formatting.